codeplaysoftware/portBLAS/samples/README.md

 ===

 ## How to compile the samples
-A SYCL Compiler (DPCPP, hipSYCL or ComputeCpp) along with the target device's relevant compute drivers *(OpenCL, CUDA etc..)* are required to compile and run the samples.
+A SYCL Compiler (DPCPP or AdaptiveCpp) along with the target device's relevant compute drivers *(OpenCL, CUDA etc..)* are required to compile and run the samples.
 Any project that integrates portBLAS can either use it as :